HackYourFuture/React/EXTRA.md

 There is nothing inherently bad about having static frontends.
 However, as websites increasingly became more interactive there arose a need to display customized content.
 Content that is dependent upon the user and user input.
 This is what React aims to do.

 4. Learn about the how and why of [JavaScript frameworks](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445).
 Whenever building software you can build on top of what others have already done; this is why we use a framework.
 It not only allows us to structure our application, but also gives us tools on how to achieve certain requirements (like faster loading, and showing customized information to the user)

-With that out of the way, let's get started with React!